I make homemade clay because polymer clay contains harmful chemicals! Below is my recipe along with a few polymer clay ideas for you to try.

 - 1 cup water (give or take a bit)

 Mix the salt and flour in a bowl.
 Add water ¼ cup at a time, mixing well.
 You may not need all of the water or you may need a bit more depending on the humidity and temperature in the work area.
-Mix until a ball forms, then take it out of the bowl and knead it a bit.
+Mix until you form a ball, then take it out of the bowl and knead it a bit.
 It should be firm but pliable.
 You can pinch off pieces and use food coloring to color them, or you can leave it and paint over it later.
 Form it into desired shapes.
 It will shrink some, but no more than about 10%.
 You can let it air dry, but baking it at 250°F will make it harder.
 Bake time will be dependent on the thickness of the pieces.
 For something the size of a ping pong ball, bake for about 20 minutes.

 When it’s hard, let it cool completely.
 Then pieces can be painted, varnished, and even waxed for a high shine.
 They should keep for years.